iamulya/youbuddy-adk-mcp/README.md

 Interact with YouBuddy through the web interface.
 Try requests like:

 *   "Get videos from channel `UC_x5XG1OV2P6uZZ5FSM9Ttw` published on 2024-01-15 and summarize them."
 (Google Developers channel)
-*   "Summarize the videos in the playlist `PL6gx4Cwl9DGCkg2uj3PxUWhMDuTw3VKjM`."
-(Google I/O 2023 playlist)
+*   "Summarize the YouTube playlist: `https://www.youtube.com/playlist?list=PLIivdWyY5sqK5SRR9erGeAx_OTQpHy8cR`."
 *   "Can you summarize this video? https://www.youtube.com/watch?v=VIDEO_ID"

 The agent will use its tools to process your request and provide the relevant information or summaries.